Property insurance vs. home insurance

 What can I insure?

 In the case of property, a wide range of assets can be insured.
-As well as the house itself, you can also insure greenhouses, wells, land, gardens, sheds, various outhouses and other fixtures and fittings of the property.
+As well as the house itself , you can also insure greenhouses, wells, land, gardens, sheds, various outhouses and other fixtures and fittings of the property.
 However, it’s a good idea to keep everything in mind and specifically mention it in the policy so that you won’t be unpleasantly surprised in the event of a claim.
 It is important to consult with your insurance company about your coverage options to ensure complete protection for your property.

 What should I do in the event of an insurance claim?

 Contact the insurance company as soon as possible to report and accurately describe the damage.
 At this stage, it is crucial to follow all instructions from the insurance company, especially regarding repairs and claim procedures.
-Do not make any repairs until the insurance company has approved it.
+Do not proceed with any repairs until the insurance company has approved it.
 It is also important to retain all documents relating to the claim for any claims handling.
 Following the correct procedure can speed up the claims process and minimize complications.

 It is important to follow the insurance company’s instructions and meet all deadlines and requirements for reporting the claim.